cristipiticul/docker_tutorial/README.md

   - optional parameter: `--env <var_name>=<value>` -- there can be multiple of them
   - optional parameter: `--env-file ./<filename>` (usually filename is .env)
     - CAREFUL!
 Do not commit it to git if it has security sensitive information
+  - optional parameter: `--network <network_name>` uses this network for container-to-container communication (you need to first create the network)
+- `docker network create <network_name>` creates a network for container-to-container communication
 - `docker start <container_name>`
   - starts a container (you can find stopped container names with `docker ps -a`)
   - does not block the terminal